williamleif/socialsent/README.md

 ## Install

-`pip install socialsent`
+`pip install socialsent` will work but has some downsides right now.
+In particular, if you use the pip install method, you will need to know where the installation directory is in order to modify the paths in the `constants.py` folder.
+You also won't have access to the examples that are discussed below if you install via pip.

-Or you can download the source from the GitHub repo and run `python setup.py install`
+As a preferred alternative, download the source from the GitHub repo and run `python setup.py install`

+Note that you should re-run this command every time after you update the paths in `constants.py` folder.

 ## Using the code